HackBulgaria/Programming51-1/week1/2-Reverse-Integer-Palindrome/README.md

 # Is n + nReveresed a palindrome

-In a `com.hackbulgaria.51.week1` package, create a `IntegerPalindrome.java` class, where you:
+In a `com.hackbulgaria.51.week1` package, create a `IntegerPalindrome` class, where you:

 * read one integer `n` from the standard input
 * Output `"YES"` **if the sum of `n` and the reversed number `n`** is palindrome.